Art by Jonan Everett

 You Can Save Even on a Small Salary

 Perhaps you’re thinking it’s easy for a person earning $75,000 a year to start saving for retirement, but what if you’re making only $30,000 a year?
-While your circumstances will determine how difficult it is to set money aside, it’s still important to get the savings habit started.
+While your circumstances will determine how difficult it is to set money aside, it’s still important to start the habit.

 In fact, it’s entirely possible to put away sizable amounts of money on a small salary.
 Kara Perez, founder of Bravely, a financial platform for women, managed to max out her IRA in a year in which she made about $30,000.
 “A huge part of it was committing to it; I had a goal and I pursued it,” Perez says.
 “I also worked every weekend for a year to make sure I hit that goal.
 So for me, it was keeping my eye on the prize and looking for ways to get it done.”